 Most people never run the actual math.
 We build free tools that show what things truly cost — in money, in time, in outcomes.
 No signup.
 No editorialising.
 Just the numbers.

 Real inputs — your actual salary, commute, spending, habits.
-No defaults that make you feel better than you should.
+Honest numbers give you the full picture.

 A personalised result that puts your number in context.
-Most people are surprised.
-Some are genuinely shocked.
+Most people find at least one number worth acting on.

 Generate a shareable card and send it to someone who needs to run the numbers too.